COVID-19: Providers

 Vaccines for Uninsured Individuals

-• Vaccines for Children (VFC) program – Providers can fill out this form to begin the VFC enrollment process.
+No-cost vaccines for eligible children are available through the Vaccines for Children (VFC) program.
+Providers can fill out the Vaccines for Children Enrollment Form to begin the VFC enrollment process.
 Refer to the NYC VFC Provider Requirements for more information.

-The Health Department also funds certain health centers to provide no-cost COVID-19 and flu vaccination services to people who are uninsured and underinsured.
+The Health Department partners with certain health centers across NYC to provide no-cost COVID-19 and flu vaccination services to adults who are uninsured and underinsured.

 NYC’s Vaccine Finder website lists sites offering no-cost vaccine.